zextras/tech-doc/source/carbonio/migration/preliminaries.rst

 Provisioning
-  **Provisioning** refers to the process of creating and setting up the Domains, Accounts, Class Of Services, and Distribution Lists that are present on the Source before the start of the Procedure.
+  **Provisioning** refers to the process of creating and setting up the Domains, Accounts, Class of Services, and Distribution Lists that are present on the Source before the start of the Procedure.

 Data